 The Foundation Year is a year that combines explicit teaching, investigation and child-centred learning.
 The students develop confidence in their own abilities and are taught to think for themselves and express their opinions in a stimulating and challenging learning environment.

 Each Monday and Friday the day begins with Discovery Learning, a developmental play-based program with an oral language focus.
+We have a large open space which gives the children the opportunity to really move around during play.
 The children are provided with many opportunities to role play, talk, listen and make things.
 It enables the children to develop the social skills of sharing, participating, assisting and caring for others with a major emphasis on spoken language.
 The literacy program is often based around what happens during this 45 minute session.

 At the end of the 10 weeks the students are assessed for their readiness for formal learning in Literacy and Numeracy.